prisma/docs/content/300-guides/200-deployment/00-deploying-to-heroku.md

 ## Prisma workflow

-At the core of Prisma is the [Prisma schema](/concepts/components/prisma-schema) – a declarative configuration where you define your data model and other Prisma related configration.
+At the core of Prisma is the [Prisma schema](/concepts/components/prisma-schema) – a declarative configuration where you define your data model and other Prisma-related configuration.
 The Prisma schema is also a single source of truth for both Prisma Client and Prisma Migrate.

-In this guide, you will use Prisma Migrate to create the database schema.
+In this guide, you will use [Prisma Migrate](/concepts/components/prisma-migrate) to create the database schema.
 Prisma Migrate is based on the Prisma schema and works by generating `.sql` migration files that are executed against the database.

-Migrate comes with two main workflows:
+Migrate comes with two primary workflows:

 - Creating migrations and applying during local development with `prisma migrate dev`
 - Applying generated migration to production with `prisma migrate deploy`